-The team undertakes a comprehensive training programme.
+The Fund provides a comprehensive training programme for the team.
 Development and training needs are identified to ensure that the relevant pension and systems knowledge is acquired, maintained and developed.
-Team members are encouraged to obtain a Certificate in Pensions Administration through the Chartered Institute of Payroll Professionals.
+Team members obtain a Certificate in Pensions Administration through the Chartered Institute of Payroll Professionals.
+Therefore, the team has a solid LGPS knowledge base.